PX4/PX4-user_guide/en/peripherals/remote_id.md

 - [OPEN_DRONE_ID_ARM_STATUS](https://mavlink.io/en/messages/common.html#OPEN_DRONE_ID_ARM_STATUS) - Status of Remote ID hardware.
 Use as condition for vehicle arming, and for Remote ID health check.
 - [OPEN_DRONE_ID_SYSTEM_UPDATE](https://mavlink.io/en/messages/common.html#OPEN_DRONE_ID_SYSTEM_UPDATE) - Subset of `OPEN_DRONE_ID_SYSTEM` that can be sent with information at higher rate.

-## Module Broadcast Testing

-A 3rd-party app such as [Drone Scanner](https://github.com/dronetag/drone-scanner) can be downloaded from either Google Play or Apple App store and be used to ensure the remote ID module is broadcasting the correct information.

 ## Compliance

 PX4 may not be compliant with the relevant specifications in version 1.14 (which is why this feature is currently experimental).